MPdeM/imaging_diagnosis/README.md

 ##  CHECK YOUR OWN XRAY IMAGES

 The last part is meant to allow to check x-ray images for covid-19.
-This is what I did:
+These are the spteps I followed:

 - 1 I dowloaded some images on my Google Drive.
-In this exaple I donwloaded an image Case courtesy of Dr Fabio Macori, Radiopaedia.org.
+In this exaple I donwloaded an image courtesy of Dr Fabio Macori, Radiopaedia.org.
 From the case rID: 74887
 ![](images/covid-19-pneumonia-14.png)

-- 2 load the image to CoLab, and performed image preprocess (color conversion, re-sizing, and scaling)
+- 2 Load the image to CoLab, and performed image preprocess (color conversion, re-sizing, and scaling)
-- 3 re-shaping array
+- 3 Re-shaping array
-- 4 load the model and do prediction
+- 4 Load the model and do prediction

-In our case it was able to predict positive to a image that actually was positive!!!
+In this case, the model acurately predicted that the image was Covid-19 positive.

-Credits
+Credits:
-This notebook is based on the tutorial [here](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/) and this paper [here](https://arxiv.org/pdf/2003.09871v3.pdf) and tons of medium articles
+This notebook is based on the tutorial [here](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/) and this paper [here](https://arxiv.org/pdf/2003.09871v3.pdf) and tons of Medium articles

-## Contact
+## Feel free to contact me

 * Marina Marinkovic / PdeM: [LinkedIn](https://www.linkedin.com/in/marinamarinkovic/) | [GitHub](https://github.com/MPdeM)